acenturyandabit/polymorph/docs/dev/README.md

 # Polymorph developer documentation
 Welcome to the developer documentation for Polymorph.

+## Getting started
+Polymorph doesn't use React or Angular or Vue.
+This means that anyone who knows javascript can contribute; there are no dependencies to install; and code isn't obfuscated, meaning you can edit it during runtime from the browser.

+Polymorph doesn't need to run on a server, just a browser; and Polymorph will be always open source.
+This means anyone can fork, clone and edit, and mod to their heart's content.

+Source code is in `/src`, and is divided by functionality.

 ## Core concepts
 ### Event system
 Polymorph uses an event system to facilitate item updates and allow procedure calls between different parts of the system.
 A code module can register a function to be run on a given event using the `polymorph_core.on` function; and can raise an event using the `polymorph_core.fire` function.
 The most common event to be fired is the `updateItem` event, which is fired whenever any module updates an item.
 Reigstered functions will respond to the updateItem event by rerendering parts of the UI, or storing changes to be saved later.